Erdogan talks Syria with Putin and issues warning to Kurds | DW | 22.10.2019

-Russian President Vladimir Putin is set to welcome his Turkish counterpart for talks on the future of the Syrian conflict.
+Russian President Vladimir Putin has welcomed his Turkish counterpart for talks on the future of the Syrian conflict.
 Moscow is seeking to cement its role as a power broker in the Middle East.

+Turkish President Recep Tayyip Erdogan on Tuesday began talks on Syria with his Russian counterpart Vladimir Putin.

+"I believe this meeting will benefit the region, which is going through critical days," Erdogan said.

 The Kurdish YPG militia was expected to initially withdraw from a 120-kilometer (75-mile) strip of the border with Turkey as part of the deal.
 The ceasefire ends at 10 p.m. local time (1900 UTC).